A transient ischemic attack (TIA), also known as a ministroke, occurs when the blood supply to the brain temporarily stops.

-The American Stroke Association (ASA) urges people not to ignore a TIA, as it can be a warning of a future, full-blown stroke.
+The American Stroke Association urge people not to ignore a TIA, as it can be a warning sign for a major stroke.

 - difficulty understanding what others are talking about

 - a loss of consciousness, in some cases

 TIA symptoms are temporary.
 They can last for a few minutes to a few hours, and they usually disappear completely after 24 hours.

 However, it is essential to seek medical help at once if anyone has symptoms that may indicate a TIA because a major stroke may follow.

 The same factors that lead to the temporary insufficiency of blood flow in a TIA can cause a stroke due to longer lasting blood flow reduction, which can lead to permanent brain damage.

 The symptoms of a TIA can resemble those of other conditions, such as:

 - multiple sclerosis

 Getting an accurate diagnosis can help a person access the right treatment to help lower the risk of a future stroke, even if the symptoms of the TIA have already passed.